 By starting with basic demographics like job title, company, industry, and so on, you can start to observe different patterns within these separate lists over time.

-For example, if you segment a list of people who work in social media, you might notice that you’ve got solopreneurs who offer social media services as well as social media managers at corporations.
+For example, if you implement social media segmentation on a list of people who work in social media, you might notice that you’ve got solopreneurs who offer social media services as well as social media managers at corporations.

 You can take note of people who take care of their social media posts via automated posting tools, and the people who prefer to do things manually.

-Segmenting your broader social media lists down into more segmented ones helps you know what kind of audience you’re looking at, and gives you ideas on how you can start to direct your messaging to speak to the differences you notice, increasing your relevancy with your social followings, boosting your business.
+Social media audience segmentation of your broader social media lists down into more niche segments helps you know what kind of audience you’re looking at, and gives you ideas on how you can start to direct your messaging to speak to the differences you notice, increasing your relevancy with your social followings, boosting your business.

 When ProCogia helped one of their clients segment their social media following into three groups based on their engagement with the client’s social media channels: brand advocates, observing hobbyists, and prospective targets, and then optimized for each type the timing, frequency, and quality of the posts, revenues increased by 54%.